machinat/sociably/docs/getting-started.md

 })
 ```

-The route path should be configure at platform options for registering.
-Please check the docs of platform package for the details!
+Each platform's route path should be configured with no conflict.
+Please check the docs of platform package for more usage details.

-## Start App
+## Starting App

 After all modules configured, you must call `app.start()` to make everything work.
 It initiate the necessary services for the app to run.